You are here:

-NSW Health Pathology is committed to safeguarding the privacy of patient information and has implemented measures to comply with its obligations under relevant legislation.
+NSW Health Pathology is committed to the protection of health privacy and personal information and has implemented measures to comply with its obligations under privacy laws.

 General information regarding the privacy of patient information can be found in the Patient Privacy section of the NSW Health website.